 3. A Cave Allows Your Guppies To Feel Comfortable While Breeding

-But once we consider breeding, hiding places become more important.
+Once we consider breeding, hiding places become more important.
 Hiding is often a part of the courting process.

 Apart from these, a cave will also allow the female guppy to give birth comfortably in a hiding place and also allow the fry to hide.